Knee pain: Always think of the hip too!

 - Gluteus maximus muscle: Also supports the tension of the iliotibial tract.

-At the knee, the tractus attaches to Gerdy's tubercle (lateral tibial condyle) and stabilizes the joint in extension and flexion.
+At the knee, the tractus attaches to the Gerdy's tubercle (lateral tibial condyle) and stabilizes the joint in extension and flexion.

-Mechanisms of pain transmission
+Mechanisms of pain referral

 - Increased tension in the iliotibial tract: